davidjrh/dnn.azureadprovider/README.md

 <a name="AAD-setup"></a>
 ### Azure Active Directory setup
+To support the role and profile synchronization by internally using the Microsoft Graph API, a service principal is needed to call the API.
+To setup the service principal:

 1. Go to https://portal.azure.com to setup the required applications on your Azure Active Directory.
 You need to use the user credentials of a user with at least "Service Admin" role.
-2. In the left-hand navigation pane, click the Azure Active Directory service, click **App registrations**, and click **New application registration**.
+2. In the left-hand navigation pane, click the Azure Active Directory service, click **App registrations (Legacy)**, and click **New application registration**.
 3. When the **Create** page appears, enter your application's registration information:
     * **Name**: Enter a meaningful application name.
 This can be any name you want and is simply how you will identify the application in your Azure Active Directory (i.e. "My DNN Web Application").
     * **Application type**: Select "Web app / API" (notice that Web Applications and Web API’s are considered the same type of application as far as Azure AD is concerned)
     * **Sign-On URL**: This is the URL where user can sign in and use your app.
 In a typical DNN site, this should be something like "http://mysite.com/Login".
 You can change this URL later.
 4. <a name="applicationid"></a> When finished, click **Create**.
 Azure AD assigns a unique **Application ID** to your application, and you're taken to your application's main registration page.
-5. Click on the name of the app we've just created and then on "All settings" > "Required permissions" > "Windows Azure Active Directory".
-Ensure that the app has, at least, **Sign in and read user profile** checked, in the **Delegated permissions** section.
-Optionally, if as an administrator you want to avoid your users to consent access after login in the first time, you can click on the **Grant permissions** button.
-NOTE: starting with v4.0, you need to setup the following API permissions: Azure Active Directory Graph API, Directory.Read.All, Type=Application; Microsoft Graph API, User.Read, Type=Delegated; Microsoft Graph API, User.Read.All, Type=Application
+5. Click on the name of the app we've just created and then on "All settings" > "API permissions" > "Microsoft Graph".
+Ensure that the app has, at least the following API Permissions over the MS Graph API:
+    * Delegated
+        * offline_access
+        * openid
+    * Application
+        * Application.Read.All
+        * Group.Read.All
+        * GroupMember.Read.All
+        * User.Read.All

+6. Click on the **Grant permissions** button and then click on "Yes" to grant the permissions in all the accounts in the current directory.
-6. <a name="getaadkey"></a> Now on the **Settings** page, under the **keys** section, create a new key with the desired expiration.
+7. <a name="getaadkey"></a> Now on the **Settings** page, under the **keys** section, create a new key with the desired expiration.
 Click on Save and then copy the key to a secure location. `IMPORTANT: you won't be able to copy this key later, so copy it now or generate a new one when needed.`

 <a name="provider-configuration"></a>
 ### DNN provider installation and configuration